reisTaylor/reisTaylor/README.md

 - 👋 Hi, I’m @reisTaylor.
-I live in Oregon but have lived in 6 states including Texas and every state that touches the Pacific Ocean.
-     I've also spent six years living in Bangkok, Thailand.
+I'm making a career pivot from online education to software development.
-- 👀 I’m interested in helping my fellow students in the Revature training.
+- 👀 I’m interested in learning faster, more productive ways of doing things.
+I hope to find opportunities to help my fellow candidates to successfully complete the Revature       training.
-- 🌱 I’m currently learning Java, Git CLI utility, and trying to prepare for my upcoming ten-week, intensive training.
+- 🌱 I’m currently learning Java, Git CLI, and HTML/CSS with Bootstrap.
-- 💞️ I’m looking to collaborate on whatever projects the Revature trainers assign, where ethical to do so.
+- 💞️ I’ve been looking forward to the year of the tiger.
 - 📫 How to reach me is through my email: it@teacherreis.com

 <!---